bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 After enabling all the required new options, save the configuration and exit "make menuconfig".

+BERTO uvcvideo

 ## Rebuild the kernel and modules.
 Once the new kernel configuration has been saved, rebuild the Linux kernel for the target (Seagate Central) as per the instructions in the "Build the kernel" and "Build Linux modules" sections of **README_CROSS_COMPILE_KERNEL.md**

-## Check to see what modules were built.
+## Confirm that the required modules were built.
 After building the modules as per the instruction in **README_CROSS_COMPILE_KERNEL.md**, there should be a module directory located under the "cross-mod" subdirectory of the